-- January 18 —Introduction to Best Practices in Teaching; What You Need to Know About UT Students
+- January 25—Introduction to Best Practices in Teaching: Some Things You Need to Know About UT Undergraduate Students

-- January 25 —Preparing a Good Syllabus; Constructing a Teaching Portfolio
+- February 1—Preparing a Good Syllabus and Constructing a Teaching Portfolio

-- February 8 —How to Incorporate Writing Assignments and Oral Presentations in Your Classes
+- February 15—How to Incorporate Writing Assignments and Oral Presentations in Your Classes

-- February 15 —Library and Office of Information Technology Resources for Teaching
+- February 22—Library and Office of Information Technology Resources for Teaching